 |

-The face-unit module exports a face@ component that
+module exports a face@

 must be linked to an implementation of the shapes-canvas^

 signature.
-(The characters @ and ^ are not
+(The characters @

-special; the @ in face@ and the ^ in
+special; the @

-shapes-canvas^ are merely naming conventions for identifers
+are merely naming conventions for identifers

 bound to components and signatures, respectively.)

-The shapes-canvas^ signature is defined in its own module:
+signature is defined in its own module:

 (module shapes-canvas-sig